ssbsukirat/medicine/Acute Respiratory distress syndrome - ARDS.md

          - Prevent further decrement in arterial oxygenation and lung compliance
          - Improved pulmonary mechanics
          - Shortens ICU stay and duration of mechanical ventilation
-     - Aggressively reduce left side pressure with fluid restriction and diuretic limited by hypotension and hypoperfusion of
+     - Aggressively reduce left side pressure with fluid restriction and diuretic limited by hypotension and hypoperfusion of organs like kidneys
+ - Neuromuscular blockade
+     - sedation alone maybe ineffective for patient-ventilator synchronisation
+     - Early neuromuscular blockade has mortality benefit